 Form: Literature analysis + interviews with 18 associations and 33 companies

-Methodological basis: Grounded Theory
+Methodological Basis: Grounded Theory

-Lack of starting impulse for digitalization
+Lack of initial impulse for digitalization

 Uncertainty about the benefits of digitalization

-Lack of competencies: Strategic abilities are insufficient
+Lack of competencies: Strategic capabilities are insufficient

-Source: Publication "Blind spots in the implementation of Industry 4.0"
+Source: Publication "Blind Spots in the Implementation of Industry 4.0"

-Staff shortages or lack of skilled workers
+Staff shortages or a lack of skilled workers

-Lack of digital culture in the company
+Lack of a digital culture in the company

 Data protection (especially in larger companies)